Winterset tornado

-In the afternoon hours of March 5, 2022, a large and violent tornado hit areas just outside of Winterset, located near Des Moines in the state of Iowa.
-The tornado leveled or swept away multiple homes, and received an EF4 rating as a result.
-The tornado was the most powerful to touch down during the tornado outbreak of March 5–7, 2022, and the costliest tornado of 2022, inflicting $220 million (2022 USD) worth of damages to the areas it impacted.
+In the afternoon hours of March 5, 2022, a large, long-track and violent tornado tracked through areas just outside of Winterset, located near Des Moines in the state of Iowa.
+The tornado damaged and destroyed many residences, with one home being leveled at low-end EF4 intensity.
+The tornado was the most intense to touch down during the tornado outbreak of March 5–7, 2022, and was the costliest tornado of the year, inflicting $220 million (2022 USD) worth of damages along a 70.57-mile (113.57 km) path.

-The tornado first touched down near Macksburg, moving northeast while rapidly strengthening.
-As the tornado crossed Highway 169, it reached EF4 intensity, killing six people who were living on Carver Road, located to the southwest of Winterset.
-The tornado would continue to produce heavy damage as it tracked towards Winterset, narrowly missing the southern edge of the town before passing near Patterson.
-The tornado would continue to move through rural areas, eventually causing damage in portions of Des Moines metro area before lifting.
+The tornado first touched down near Macksburg at 4:26 p.m., moving northeast while rapidly strengthening.
+As the tornado crossed Highway 169, it reached EF4 intensity, killing six people in homes on Carver Road, located to the southwest of Winterset.
+The tornado continued to move through rural areas, eventually causing damage to portions of the Des Moines metropolitan area before dissipating at 6:00 p.m. northeast of Newton.